swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

     /// Creates a new UUID with RFC 9562 version 7 layout using the specified random number generator for the random bits.
     ///
-    /// When called without an `at` argument, the timestamp portion is guaranteed to be monotonically increasing within the current process, even under high-frequency generation or clock adjustments.
+    /// When called without an `at` argument, the timestamp portion is guaranteed to be monotonically increasing within the current process.
     ///
     /// - Parameter generator: The random number generator to use when creating the random portions of the UUID.
     /// - Parameter date: The date to encode in the timestamp field.
 If `nil`, the current time is used.
 When provided, the monotonicity guarantee does not apply.